NoVaxi0n/flask-login/README.md

-# Flask Microblog Application
+# Flask Website Application

 ## Project Overview
 This Flask application is a simple microblogging platform where users can create accounts, log in, and post messages.
 It utilizes Flask, SQLAlchemy, Flask-Migrate, and Flask-Login to handle user authentication and database interactions efficiently.
+This is been hosted on a local computer as it was a project used for understanding Flask with User Authentication.

 ## Features
 - **User Authentication:** Login, logout, and registration functionalities.